oieeaaaa/joimee/pages/works/projects/zouned.md

 ## Takeaways
-Find your blindspots and you will never be bored, one of my blindspots before is I'm not sure the music player in Spotify works but now I kinda see it a bit differently.
+Find your blindspots and you will never be bored, one of my blindspots before is I'm not sure how the music player works in Spotify but now I kinda see it a bit differently thanks to boredom and this awesome [api](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement).